Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 **By Well**

-If you specify a well, like ``plate['A1']``, the pipette will aspirate from a default position 1 mm above the bottom center of a well.
+If you specify a well, like ``plate['A1']``, the pipette will aspirate from a default position 1 mm above the bottom center of the well.
 To change the default clearance, you would call :py:obj:`.well_bottom_clearance` as shown below.
 See also, :ref:`new-default-op-positions` for information about controlling pipette height for based on well location.

 .. code-block:: python